ben2613/yt-whisper-discord/README.md

 # YouTube-Whisper-Discord Bot

+# Current Status

+- ✅ Discord Bot: Fully implemented with slash commands for configuration and control
+- ✅ Main Orchestrator: Architecture and guild management implemented
+- ❌ Holodex Monitor: Only stub implementation
+- ❌ Audio Streamer: Only stub implementation
+- ❌ Whisper Transcriber: Only stub implementation

 ## Disclaimer
 - The code supports multiple Discord servers, but running live transcription (Whisper) for multiple servers on one host is not practical.
 - Each transcription session is resource-intensive.